muratk3n/thirdwave/en/README.md

 equations.
 There are many interpretations of quantum mechanics.
-But out of all possible solutions and interpretations, mov and tv land chooses the most flashy one, and sadly it chooses the same ones consistently, that from the outside it looks like that direction is the new direction of physics.
+But out of all possible solutions and interpretations, mov and tv land chooses the most flashy one, and sadly it chooses the same ones consistently, then from the outside it looks like that direction is the new direction of physics.

 For example **out of all solutions to Einstein's field equations**,